 Location: 94 KM North of Mombasa Town

 Gedi was inhabited by Swahili people on the coastal region on Kenya, it was a town built entirely from rocks and stones.
-It dates back to the 13th century and ruins can be still seen and visited today.
+It dates back to the 13th century and ruins can still be seen and visited today.
 Some excavation work has been done on this historic town and pillar tombs, a mosque and a palace were revealed.
-But there’s a lot more discover.
+There’s a lot more to discover.
 Even the idea of discovering an old town that is hidden in the forest gives us thrills.
 Do you feel the same way?
-This abandoned city hidden in a tropical forest, in isolation, an maybe filled with ghosts, doesn’t it tickle your imagination?
+Does the idea of an abandoned city hidden in a tropical forest, and maybe filled with ghosts, tickle your imagination?
 Did you know some ghosts can be captured in photographs?
 Gedi ruins stay as one of the mysteries of Kenya and one of the most Instagrammable spots.
 How nature cuddles this town and hides it in her bosom is mind-boggling.
 Take as many photos as you can and watch them well, maybe you’ll discover some of Gedi’s mysteries!

 9- Kitengela Glass Art